yoctoscript/CyberStore/README.md

 Here's a  list of the key features integrated into my web application.

 ------------
-:fa-users: Authentication & Authorization System (Currently being worked on)
+Authentication & Authorization System (Currently being worked on)

-- :fa-user: Administrator Role:
+- Administrator Role:
-- :fa-user: Moderator Role:
+- Moderator Role:
-- :fa-user: Client Role:
+- Client Role:

 ------------